Methodology in Bioethics

 Public understanding of genomic medicine and research in Sri Lanka

 Funded by the Wellcome Trust, this is a project in which Ives is collaborating with colleagues in Sri Lanka to undertake pilot qualitative work exploring public understandings of genomics in Colombo, Sri Lanka, with a view to developing appropriate consent processes for genomic research.

 BRIDGES - Bioethics Research Interdisciplinary Group (England and South Korea)

-Funded by the National Research Foundation of Korea, this is a project led by Lee, Ives and Huxtable.
-It aims to foster information exchange and the development of methodological innovation in bioethics through cross-cultural collaboration and learning between the Centre for Ethics in Medicine and bioethicists at Yonsei University in South Korea.
+Funded by the National Research Foundation of Korea, this project was led by Lee, Ives and Huxtable.
+It aimed to foster information exchange and the development of methodological innovation in bioethics through cross-cultural collaboration and learning between the Centre for Ethics in Medicine and bioethicists at Yonsei University in South Korea.